 Rich earned his J.D., cum laude, from the University of Minnesota Law School and his B.S., cum laude, in biomedical engineering from Tulane University.

-- Currently serving as patent owner's inter partes review counsel for a global automotive supplier.
+- Served as patent owner's inter partes review counsel for a global automotive supplier.
 We successfully obtained denials of a petitioner's attempts to institute inter partes review several different patents, and obtained final written decisions upholding the patentability of other patents.
-The patents are concurrently being litigated in district court and in the ITC.
+The patents were successfully litigated in district court and in the ITC.

 - Conducted a large-scale due diligence investigation of a target company's IP on behalf of an acquiring medical device company.
 The due diligence investigation involved an analysis of target company and third-party patents, as well as an evaluation of multiple ongoing world-wide patent disputes.
 We strategically advised the client through the close of the deal, which was valued at close to one billion dollars.

 - Currently managing prosecution of a large patent portfolio for an innovative wearable technologies company.
-Issued patents in the patent family are currently being enforced and have withstood patentability challenges at the Patent Trial and Appeal Board.
+Issued patents in the patent family have been enforced multiple times and have withstood patentability challenges at the Patent Trial and Appeal Board.

 - Acted as de facto in-house IP counsel for a market-leading consumer products company during their entry into a new technology space.
 I was primarily responsible for interfacing with company inventors and business unit leaders, developing patent prosecution strategies, conducting product clearance evaluations, and negotiating agreements with third parties.

-- Currently serving as petitioner’s inter partes review counsel for a major consumer electronics company.
-We successfully obtained institution of inter partes review of several of a competitor's patents, which are concurrently being litigated in district court.
+- Served as petitioner’s inter partes review counsel for a major consumer electronics company.
+We successfully obtained institution of inter partes review of several of a competitor's patents, which were concurrently being litigated in district court.

 - Served as patent owner's reexamination counsel for a market-leading consumer electronics company.
 We successfully defended ten of the consumer electronics company’s patents in ex parte reexamination proceedings while these patents and their foreign counterparts were involved in concurrent litigation in multiple jurisdictions.
 All ten patents survived reexamination, including nine where all original claims were confirmed.